Learn-TypeScript/understanding-typescript/README.md

                 set Price: ƒ Price(val)
                 __proto__: Object
             ```
-            - The second arg is the property name.
+            - The second arg is the property `name`.
             - A property decorator can only be used to observe that a property of a specific name has been declared for a class - there is no descriptor.
         - `Accessor  decorators` take 3 args: The first two are the same as Propetry dec.
-The 3d is the `PropetryDescriptor` which is eg for a setter:
+The 3d is the `PropetryDescriptor` which is e.g. for a setter:
                 ```js
                     {get: undefined, enumerable: false, configurable: true, set: ƒ}
                         configurable: true